Mr-Jos/namesilo_ddns_cli/README.md

     9    Arguments error

 Tips:
-  Recommand to force fetching records or delete cache in log, if one of your DNS records have been modified by other ways.
+  Strongly recommand to refetch records or clear caches in log, if your DNS records have been updated by other ways.
 ```

 You can also edit the configs and settings in the head of script.